How Did Atheists Respond to My Unjust Deplatforming?

 If you're fat, but you think you have abs, you're not going to lose weight.

-If you're cowardly, but think you're brave, you can't get braver.
+If you're cowardly but think you're brave, you can't get braver.

 You can't get the virtue courage if you think you're already courageous.

-So when the atheists say to me, well, I know I know I tell the truth and I have morals and I have virtues and it's good for society and it's good socially, it's like, okay, then why didn't you tell the truth about the lies told about me?
+So when the atheists say to me, well, I know I tell the truth and I have morals and I have virtues and it's good for society and it's good socially.

-Millions of you knew about it.
+Millions of you knew about it or hundreds of thousands.

-I mean, I had a combined you know close to two million set of followers at that time I was de-platformed I had three quarters of a billion views and downloads so I don't think it's that unfair to say that millions of atheists knew about me and ID platforming was kind of talked about.
+So I don't think it's that unfair to say that millions of atheists knew about me and my deplatforming was kind of talked about.

 And they all just despawned.

-They went to the backrooms.
+They went to the back rooms.

 It's fine.